 There are numerous business rates advice firms and individuals who are not members of a recognised body and may have no recognised standards, training or ethical requirements.
 RICS, IRRV and the RSA have no authority over these firms and individuals, and we would urge caution in this regard and would not recommend using their services.

 A firm or individual claiming to be a “surveyor”, “rating advisor”, “rating consultant” or similar does not automatically mean they are a member of a professional body or in any way accountable or regulated.
-Always check a firm or individual’s background and professional status prior to signing a contract.
+Always check a firm or individual’s background and professional status with the named body prior to signing a contract.

 Some ratepayers prefer to undertake their own business rates administration.
-Applicable reliefs can be claimed directly and information regarding rating assessments can be obtained from the Valuation Office Agency.
+Applicable reliefs can be claimed directly and information regarding rating assessments can be obtained from the Valuation Office Agency (VOA).